Frequently Asked Questions

 The North West Regional Championships are held in May and June, in Manchester and Liverpool.
 They are split in to 2 categories: Age Group - Ages 14 and Under and Youth - Ages 15+.
 There are qualifying times which need to be achieved within a qualifying window which spans in a season from early June to early April just prior to the event.
 Regional times can not be achieved at Level 4 events.

 The National Championships are split in to 2 categories, this time based on qualification times.
-Swimmers will have the opportunity to post a long course ranking time within a “qualification window” which this season will run from 11 March 2022 – 8 May 2022 (inclusive) and, in the same way as this past season, up to 24 top ranked swimmers in each age grouping will be invited to the end of season British Summer Championships.
+Swimmers will have the opportunity to post a long course ranking time within a “qualification window” which runs from early March – late May/early June and, in the same way as this past season, up to 30 top ranked swimmers in each age grouping will be invited to the end of season British Summer Championships.
 For those who finish outside of the top ranked places, the next level of talent will have the opportunity of attending home nation championships in England, Scotland and Wales.
-Eash season Winsford ASC hopes to have a number of swimmers in both these competitions.
+Each season Winsford ASC hopes to have a number of swimmers in both these competitions.

 What types of Officials are there?